-Not only is this a celebration of being given the privilege of completing such an auspicious month, but it is also a day to thank Allah SWT for gifting them with the strength and determination to enable them to complete the month.
+Not only is this a celebration of being given the privilege of completing such an auspicious month, but it is also a day to thank Allah (SWT) for gifting the strength and determination to enable the month to be completed.
 This self-restraint is something that can then be followed as an influential example of how one should imminently practice.

 Many people also often wear their best clothes on this day to mark the occasion.